commercelayer/contentful-gatsby-demo/README.md

 $ commercelayer-cli export contentful
 ```

 >Recently we released an [UI extension](https://www.contentful.com/developers/marketplace/commercelayer-sku/) that lets you visually associate an SKU to any model on Contentful.
+It brings the SKU code into the content model, so that you can make it shoppable on the front-end by leveraging the Commerce Layer [API](https://docs.commercelayer.io/api/).
 Check it out!

 ## 3. Enrich the product catalog